Here's How Your Trade Marvell Technology Inc. (MRVL) Aggressively Right Now

 MRVL’s Market Performance

-MRVL stocks went down by -13.25% for the week, with a monthly drop of -16.31% and a quarterly performance of -35.45%, while its annual performance rate touched -15.16%.
-The volatility ratio for the week stands at 5.82% while the volatility levels for the past 30 days are set at 5.47% for Marvell Technology Inc. The simple moving average for the period of the last 20 days is -16.76% for MRVL stocks with a simple moving average of -32.51% for the last 200 days.
+MRVL stocks went up by 7.06% for the week, with a monthly drop of -7.98% and a quarterly performance of -34.63%, while its annual performance rate touched -14.11%.
+The volatility ratio for the week stands at 4.37% while the volatility levels for the past 30 days are set at 5.13% for Marvell Technology Inc. The simple moving average for the period of the last 20 days is -10.40% for MRVL stocks with a simple moving average of -29.00% for the last 200 days.

 Analysts’ Opinion of MRVL